Husband 'battered wife to death'

 Jurors were told the defendant spent "some time" trying to clean up traces of blood but did not call the emergency services.

-Instead, he rang a man asking for drugs and phoned a prostitute, the court heard.
+Instead, he rang a man asking for drugs and contacted a prostitute, the court heard.

 Mr Grainger said he pushed his wife in self-defence, after she began hitting him, and she fell backwards, before getting up and attacking him with scissors.